Organ

 History

-In 1969 the console was moved to the St. Nicholas Chapel and various adjustments were made by Harrison & Harrison Ltd, including removing the choir swell box.
-In 2000 the technology of the console was updated by Harrisons, including the installation of 128 channels of General Pistons.
-In 2017, the organ was completely restored by Harrisons.
+In 1969 the console was moved to the St Nicholas Chapel and various adjustments were made by Harrison & Harrison Ltd, including removing the choir swell box.
+In 2000 the technology of the console was updated by Harrison & Harrison, including the installation of 128 channels of general pistons.
+In 2017, the organ was cleaned and partially restored by Harrison and Harrison Ltd.

 Pedal Organ